MileHacker Logo

 Visa Types and Application Processes

-Spain as a nation is part of the Schengen Area, allowing free transit between participating European countries.
-Many nationalities (e.g., US, Canada, Australia, UK, most EU) don't require a visa for stays up to 90 days for tourism or business.
+The kingdom of spain is part of the Schengen Area, allowing free movement between participating European countries.
+Many nationalities (e.g., US, Canada, Australia, UK, most EU) do not need a visa for stays up to 90 days for tourism or business.
 Other nationalities must apply for a Schengen visa (Type C) at the Spanish embassy or consulate.
-From the middle of-2025, visa-not exempt-EU citizens will need an ETIAS authorization.
+From mid-2025, visa-exempt non-EU citizens will need an ETIAS authorization.
 Consider services like IVisa or VisaHQ for application assistance.

 Entry Fees and Immigration Procedures